 There are strong checks and balances in place at every stage.
 Firstly, our forest management is independently certified as meeting international standards of best practice – and that includes meeting requirements for looking after wildlife.

 Then, before any felling takes place, specialist FLS environmental teams make a thorough and comprehensive survey of the felling area and the nearby woods to check for any signs of wildcat activity or presence.

-Field ecologists from Scottish Wildcat Action (SWA) assist FLS with this work, and information from their network of cameras in Clashindarroch is crucial.”
+Field ecologists from Scottish Wildcat Action (now known as Saving Wildcats) assist FLS with this work, and information from their network of cameras in Clashindarroch is crucial.”

 SWA is a government-backed partnership of over twenty organisations, including the Royal Zoological Society Scotland, SNH, the Scottish Wildlife Trust, Edinburgh University’s Royal School of Veterinary Studies and many more.